linode/docs/docs/websites/nginx/nginx-ssl-and-tls-deployment-best-practices.md

 ## Before you Begin

-1. This guide requires a Linode with nginx already installed.
+1. This guide requires a Linode with the latest stable version of nginx already installed.
 If you have not done this already, refer to our [nginx guides](https://www.linode.com/docs/websites/nginx/) for installation instructions for your system.

 2. Update your system: